msahasrabudhe/miccai2020_self_sup_nuclei_seg/README.md

 # Self-supervised nuclei segmentation

-Code to train a self-supervised segmentation network for segmentation of nuclei in histopathology images.
+Code to train a self-supervised segmentation network for segmentation of nuclei in histopathology images [1].

 * ```train.py``` contains training code and defines command line options.
 * ```datasets.py``` defines datasets used to read images.